Haltroy/haltroy/HTAltDocs/input/index.md

  - .NET 5.0 or newer
  - .NET Framework 4.6.1 or newer
  - .NET Core 3.1 or newer

+### HTUPDATE Manager

+HTU-Man can be installed by package managers or can be used in a folder without installing it.

+- .NET Core 3.1 supported machine (see [this document](https://github.com/dotnet/core/blob/main/release-notes/3.1/3.1-supported-os.md))
+  - NOTE: The Official Document for .NET Core 3.1 might not include every operating system (such as Arch Linux), in order to learn if you operating system supports it or not, search on the internet (for example, I learned that Arch Linux supports .NET Core 3.1 by just typing `dotnet arch` into Google.)
+- .NET Core 3.1 or newer installed on machine (required only for framework-dependent packages)

 ## Features
  - Tab (Control)